MikeParish/beatbox/README.md

 # beatbox
-An MPC style finger drum machine
+An MPC style finger drum machine using Raspberry Pi and Python